handflucht/guiAppInDockerOnWindows/README.md

 * **Specify parameter settings** Clipboard, No Access Control

 ## Start the docker container
 We have to provide additional data to the run command of docker.
+The following commands are executed in the PowerShell.

 1. Get the docker container
 ```